hieupham12345/cronchat-be/README.md

 🚀 **CronChat Backend** is a backend service that provides realtime chat functionality within a service-oriented system.

-The service is designed as an independent component, focusing on clear boundaries, maintainable structure, and the ability to evolve alongside other services in the system.
+The service is designed as an independent component, with clear responsibilities around authentication, realtime communication, and chat-related data management.
+It is built with maintainability and extensibility in mind, allowing future integration with other services.

 ---

 ## Overview

-CronChat Backend is responsible for core chat-related capabilities, including:
+CronChat Backend is responsible for:

 - Authentication and authorization
 - Room and membership management
 - Realtime message delivery
 - Message state handling (reactions, replies, read status)
-- Media handling at service level
+- Media handling at the service level

-The implementation prioritizes clarity, incremental improvement, and practical backend design.
+The implementation focuses on clear structure, predictable behavior, and incremental improvement.

 ---